About Our Doctor

 Penry Epilepsy Mini-fellowship at Wake Forest Winston Salem, North Carolina Wake Forest University Winston Salem, North Carolina.

 University of Mississippi School of Medicine Jackson, Mississippi Department of Institutional Research – CurrMITT Committee Member.
 Designed curriculum data entry format and reporting for the web-based statistical program.

 University of Mississippi School of Medicine Jackson, Mississippi – Department of Surgery – Transplant Immunogenetics – American Cancer Society Grant.
-Identified pathological findings by laser-based Raman and FT-IR spectroscopy in breast tissue; Compared this tissue with the molecular markers associated with breast cancer in an effort to detect and differentiate cancerous breast tissue earlier than with standard histological methods.
+Identified pathological findings by laser-based Raman and FT-IR spectroscopy in breast tissue.

 Hospital Benjamin Bloom de Oncología San Salvador, El Salvador – Dept of Infectious Disease – International Outreach Program of St. Jude Children’s Research Hospital.